-Samantha is a private instrumental music teacher, currently residing in Tusmore.
+Samantha is a private instrumental music teacher, currently residing in Klemzig.
 She has over 10 years of experience in this field.

-In 2014, Samantha graduated from the Elder Conservatorium of Music with a Bachelor of Music, specialising in Performance and Pedagogy.
-In 2015, Samantha graduated with Honours in Composition.
+Samantha has graduated from the Elder Conservatorium, with Honours, in Performance and Pedagogy.
 In 2018, Samantha graduated with a High Distinction for an MPhil in Composition, and was subsequently offered a divisional scholarship for further study at a PhD level.
-In 2019, Samantha was awarded the Elder Conservatorium prize for excellence in Postgraduate Study.
+Samantha has been awarded the Elder Conservatorium prize for excellence in Postgraduate Study.

-Samantha also graduated with a Masters in Teaching (Secondary) in 2018.
-As part of her Masters in Teaching, Samantha completed a teaching internship at Gleeson College and was a UniMentor at UniSA.
+Samantha also graduated with a Masters in Teaching (Secondary).
+She completed a teaching internship at Gleeson College and was a UniMentor at UniSA.
 Samantha has worked as a music teacher and TRT at Heritage College, Pedare College, Loxton High School and Xavier College.
+She currently works for the Department of Education's Instrumental Music Service and teaches group string lessons at several schools in the northern suburbs.

 Samantha has been involved in numerous ensembles, including the Adelaide Youth Orchestra, the Elder Conservatorium Symphony and Chamber orchestras, the Norwood Symphony Orchestra and many more.
 She is currently the President of the Australian String Association's (AUSTA) South Australian branch.
-In 2015, Samantha successfully applied to be a learning trainee with the Adelaide Symphony Orchestra and has had the privilege of meeting and working with international artists.
+In the past, Samantha completed a learning traineeship with the Adelaide Symphony Orchestra and has had the privilege of meeting and working with international artists.

-In 2016, Samantha completed the Scoil Eigse program as part of the Ennis Fleadh Cheoil in Ireland, as well as attending workshops with Eileen O'Brien and Martin Hayes in Feakle, Ireland.
+Samantha has travelled extensively as a musician.
+She completed the Scoil Eigse program as part of the Ennis Fleadh Cheoil in Ireland, as well as attending workshops with Eileen O'Brien and Martin Hayes in Feakle, Ireland.
 She has also attended the Birmingham Tradfest, where she completed workshops with Tola Custy.

 At the end of 2016, Samantha performed as part of the Australian International Symphony Orchestra Institute in Tasmania.